Galoppen - Great Tower

 Sun 21 Nov 2021

-Entry will be by pre-entry which will open in a little while, more details are in the 'Registration and Start Times' section.
+Except for White, Yellow and Orange courses entries must be made by pre-entry, more details are in the 'Registration and Start Times' section.

-This is an excellent area in the South Lakes.
+This is an excellent wooded area in the South Lakes.

 All the controls will be SiAC enabled as normal for LOC events.